microsoft/CopilotAdventures/Adventures/2-Intermediate/The-Scrolls-of-Eldoria.md

 ### Constraints

-- Write a console application.
 - Write the simulation using GitHub Copilot and any language you choose.
 Try learning a new language if you're up for the challenge!
 - Ensure efficient algorithms to handle text retrieval and extraction.
 Ask GitHub Copilot/Chat, "How can I make this code more readable and maintainable?".

 ### Summary of High-Level Tasks to Perform

-- Write a console application.
+1. Use a console application to render the output.
-- Make an HTTP call to retrieve the content of the scroll.
+1. Make an HTTP call to retrieve the content of the scroll.
-- Use a regular expression to filter out the misleading information and extract the true secrets.
+1. Use a regular expression to filter out the misleading information and extract the true secrets.
-- Display the extracted secrets.
+1. Display the extracted secrets.

 ### GitHub Copilot Tips